PatrickA20/Youtube-ETL-Pipeline/README.md

 Start Airflow:
 ```
+airflow db init
+airflow users create --username admin --firstname Patrick --lastname Anderson --role Admin --email patrick20anderson@gmail.com --password admin
 airflow webserver --port 8080

+# In a second terminal:
 airflow scheduler
 ```
 Access Airflow at http://localhost:8080 and trigger the youtube_trending_etl DAG.

+# Airflow DAG Details

+DAG Name: `youtube_trending_etl`

+Schedule: `@daily`

+Description: Automates the ETL process for trending YouTube video data.

+## DAG Visuals

+These screenshots are included to give a reference as to what it is supposed to look like in Airflow.

 # Notes